Jesse Luketa: Professional career

+Arizona Cardinals

-Luketa was drafted in the final round (256th overall) of the 2022 NFL Draft by the Arizona Cardinals.
-He was ranked as the #2 Canadian prospect ahead of the 2022 CFL Draft, where he was drafted in the second round (20th overall) by the Ottawa Redblacks as a territorial draft pick.
-He was waived on August 30, 2022, and signed to the practice squad the next day.
+Luketa was selected in the final round (256th overall) of the 2022 NFL draft by the Arizona Cardinals.
+He was ranked as the #2 Canadian prospect ahead of the 2022 CFL draft, where he was drafted in the second round (20th overall) by the Ottawa Redblacks as a territorial draft pick.
+He was waived by the Cardinals on August 30, 2022, and signed to the practice squad the next day.
 He was promoted to the active roster on September 27.

 Following Week 16 of the 2022 NFL season, Luketa underwent dental surgery; upon learning about teammate J. J. Watt's retirement announcement, Luketa attempted to contact Watt (who was unaware that it was Luketa contacting him).
-Luketa, with cottonballs and slurred speech after surgery, sent a photo and voice memo to Watt requesting a signed jersey at the end of the season, which both later joked about in the press.
+Luketa, with cottonballs and slurred speech after surgery, sent a photo and voice memo to Watt requesting a signed jersey at the end of the season; both later joked about in the press.

+In Week 5 of the 2024 NFL season, Luketa recorded the first forced fumble of his career in a win against the San Francisco 49ers as the Cardinals won 24–23.

+Los Angeles Rams

+On November 18, 2025, Luekta signed with the Los Angeles Rams practice squad.